Bargaining with Absentmindedness: Analysis

 In bargaining games with perfect recall and perfect information, the source of bargaining power is the \textit{recognition process}, or the process by which offers are made.
 When one party (the proposer) makes all the offers, the other has no bargaining power.
-Since the respondent never makes an offer, he will accept anything, and the proposer will exclusively make the greedy offer.
+Since the respondent never makes an offer, he will accept anything, and the proposer will exclusively offer $a_P$.
 With imperfect recall, however, the game can no longer be solved by backward induction.
-The respondent has bargaining power, since he can credibly reject greedy offers.
-The respondent is \textit{rationally confused} about the trade deadline, and thus optimally rejects any offer that is not fair.
+The respondent has bargaining power, since he can credibly reject an offer of $a_P$.
+The respondent is \textit{rationally confused} about the trade deadline, and thus optimally rejects $a_P$.

-Finally, our main equilibrium of interest is a mixing equilibrium.
-We'll construct this equilibrium as follows: suppose $\sigma_T^*\in(0,1)$.
-Then, since the proposer must be indifferent between a fair and greedy offer at time $T$, $p_G^*\frac{3V}{4}=\frac{V}{2}\implies p_G^*=\frac{2}{3}$.
+Finally, my main equilibrium of interest is a mixing equilibrium.
+I'll construct this equilibrium as follows: suppose $\sigma_T^*\in(0,1)$.
+Then, since the proposer must be indifferent between offering $a_P$ and $a_R$ at time $T$, $p^*u_P^P=u_R^P\implies p^*=u_R^P/u_P^P$.
 Next, examine the proposer's program at time $T-1$.
-This program is linear in $s_T$ with slope
+This program is linear in $s_{T-1}$ with slope

 so $\sigma_{T-1}^*=1$.
 Working backwards, one can show that for all $t<T$, $\sigma_t^*=1$.